Jennifer Lawrence And Darren Aronofsky Romance Indirectly Confirmed, And Perhaps ‘Passengers’ Wasn’t Such A Flop After All

 — ❤❤love me some me❤❤ (@shannap925) January 18, 2017

-Recently, Jennifer Lawrence reportedly visited the Black Swan director’s father in hospital after he was admitted for medical issues.
+Recently, Jennifer Lawrence reportedly visited the Black Swan director’s father in the hospital after he was admitted for medical issues.
 Although she has not publicly spent time with her boyfriend’s 10-year-old son (although there is no way to know for sure whether the Passengers actress has met Aronofsky’s son in private), she is reportedly very comfortable with his other family members.

 Television personality Wendy Williams indirectly confirmed Lawrence’s romance with 47-year-old Darren Aronofsky by commenting that the 21-year age difference between the two should not affect their relationship because the actress is very mature for her age.
 Williams recalled her younger days when she too was just as confident when making decisions regarding her life.
 According to the Mirror, the television personality believes Jennifer Lawrence’s maturity can be attributed to her hard work and career success.